Anchalj2018/nlp_project/README.md

     │   ├── data                <- Original .csv files
-    │   ├── code                <- jupyter notebooks and .py scripts for modeling and preprocessing tasks │   ├── Results             <- Results related to modeling and preprocessing │   │   ├── eval_report     <- classification report and figures
+    │   ├── code                <- jupyter notebooks and .py scripts for modeling and preprocessing tasks │   ├── Results             <- Results related to modeling and preprocessing │   │   ├── eval_report     <- Classification report and figures
-    │   │   └── model_param     <- model files and other intermediate results
+    │   │   └── model_param     <- Model files and other intermediate results
     │   │   └── prediction      <- csv iles of predictions for dev and test datasets
-    │   ├── readme_images       <- images for readme file
+    │   ├── readme_images       <- Images for readme file
     │   ├── README.md           <- README for this project.

 --------